JoeBuildsStuff/docker-webui/README.md

 2.  **Run the Docker container:**

-    To allow Docker Manager to access and manage your host's Docker environment, you need to mount the Docker socket into the container.
+    To allow Docker WebUI to access and manage your host's Docker environment, you need to mount the Docker socket into the container.

     ```bash
     docker run -d -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock --name docker-manager-app docker-manager